hyperledger/iroha-python/README.md

 Python library for [Hyperledger Iroha](https://github.com/hyperledger/iroha).

 ## Install

 Supported Python versions: 2.7 and 3.6 (see `tox.ini`).
 Multiple Python versions can be installed with your system package manager or with the [pyenv](https://github.com/pyenv/pyenv) tool.
+The pyenv itself can also be installed with a system package manager or with the [pyenv-installer](https://github.com/pyenv/pyenv-installer) script.

 ## Develop

+### Interactive shell

+Run `tox -e dev` to get an [IPython shell](https://ipython.org/) in a virtual environment with all dependencies installed.

 ### New dependencies